Answers to Frequently Asked Questions

 ...cancel my student insurance coverage?
 Can I opt out of the Plan?

-Students with equal or better health insurance coverage may apply for a waiver of the Student Health Insurance fee.
-Students must complete an Insurance Waiver form (pdf) and provide proof of other health insurance coverage by Count Day of Term.
+Students with equal or better health insurance coverage may apply for a waiver of the Student Insurance Fee for Fall 2013.
+We urge that this action be considered only after careful study of the Plan benefits and consultation with the Student Insurance Office staff.
+Students must complete an Insurance Waiver Form and provide evidence of personal health insurance coverage (e.g., a copy of an insurance identification card and outline of coverage.

 Waiving the Student Insurance fee does not exempt the student from the Health Service.